SavvasEft/OutliersLab/README.md

 ### Output:

-User choose to save three files:
+User can choose to save three files:
     1) Outlier Report with multiple sheets in .xlsx format.
     2) Clean Data in a .csv format
     3) Plot of clean Vs Raw data (as .png)